The Xometry app works best with JavaScript enabled!

 3D printing prints an object layer-by-layer as opposed to subtractive processes—like many traditional manufacturing processes—in which the product is cut out of a larger block of material.
 As a result, 3D printing creates less material waste.
 There is a wide range of 3D printing types: direct energy deposition, resin-based printers (or VAT polymerization), binder jetting, material extrusion, material jetting, powder bed fusion, and sheet lamination.
 All forms of 3D printing fall into one of these categories.
 3D printing technology also offers a wide selection of materials that can be used to print objects.
 Industries that currently use 3D printing include robotics, aerospace, automotive, medical, dental, sports, and other consumer products.
 For more information, see our guide on What is 3D Printing.

-Figure 1 below is an example of an item being 3D printed:
+Figure 1 below is an example of an MJF 3D-printed object:

-What Are the Advantages of 3D Printing Compared to Traditional Manufacturing?
+Advantages of 3D Printing Compared to Traditional Manufacturing

 3D printing offers several advantages over its traditional manufacturing counterpart, including: